Supremes Agree To Hear Short-Term Rental Case

 The Ottawa County Circuit Court affirmed the denial as did the state Court of Appeals, who held short-term rental wasn't permitted under the township's zoning ordinances.
 (See "Court Rules Township Can Ban Short-Term Rentals," 5/22/19.)

-Click to add MIRS Bill Hound HB 4503 and Click to add MIRS Bill Hound SB 0329, respectively, that proposed mandating all residential zones allow short-term rentals.
+Short-term rentals in residential areas is an issue that reached the Legislature in April 2017 when Rep. Jason SHEPPARD (R-Temperance) and then-Sen. Joe [HUNE] (R-Hamburg Twp.) introduced HB 4503 and SB 0329, respectively, that proposed mandating all residential zones allow short-term rentals.
 Both were referred to committees where they stalled.
 (See "MLTB: Leave Short-Term Rentals Under Control Of Local Governments," 10/4/17 and "Short-Term Vacation Rentals Pit Locals, Property Owners," 4/28/17.)

-Click to add MIRS Bill Hound HB 4046, which limits regulation of vacation rentals and short-term rentals by local zoning.
+In January, Sheppard introduced HB 4046, which limits regulation of vacation rentals and short-term rentals by local zoning.
 The proposed bill has been referred to the Committee on Local Government and Municipal Finance.
 (See "Realtors, Municipals Go Toe-to-Toe Over AirBNB Rental Zoning," 5/1/19.)